2020 Clean Air Grants for Agricultural Stationary Diesel Engine Repower

 How to Apply:

 - Determine your agricultural engine’s eligibility for this program.
-Please see CARB’s 2017 Carl Moyer Guidelines, Chapter 5, FARMER Guidelines, and the project criteria and requirements page for full details.
+Please see CARB’s 2017 Carl Moyer Guidelines, Chapter 5, FARMER Guidelines, Community Air Projection Project Guidelines, and the project criteria and requirements page for full details.

 - Gather the required information regarding the existing agricultural engine.